Essay About Camping: Top 5 Examples Plus Writing Prompts

 “What had changed over the last few days to cause such a transformation?
 Where had this strength come from?
 It was there all along, just waiting to be discovered.
 Therein lies the importance of placing ourselves in environments that will not only challenge us but make us uncomfortable and reveal the strength within us.”

 Carrillo and Pedroza talk about their love of nature, shown through their trip to Joshua Tree National Park.
-They narrate the events of their trip day by day, describing their activities, the emotions they experienced, and their interactions with their fellow campers.
+They narrate the events of their trip daily, describing their activities, the emotions they experienced, and their interactions with their fellow campers.

 Carrillo highlights how the trip made her realize her love for nature, conservation, and freedom, while Pedroza remembers overcoming his fears.
 This wild camping and hiking expedition ramps up the quality of the experience but also increases the personal challenge, testing both your physical and mental strength.